bhits/edge-server/README.md

 # Edge Server API

-Edge Server is the gatekeeper of C2s to the outside world.
-Keeping the unauthorized external requests from passing through, also servers as entry point to our microservices landscape.
-Technically, it uses *[SpringCloud Zuul](https://spring.io/guides/gs/routing-and-filtering/)* as routing framework with *[SpringCloud Ribbon](https://spring.io/guides/gs/client-side-load-balancing/)* as underlying load balancer
+Edge Server acts as a gatekeeper to the outside world, keeping the unauthorized external requests from passing through.
+It uses *[Spring Cloud Zuul](https://spring.io/guides/gs/routing-and-filtering/)* as routing framework, which serves as an entry point to our Consent2Share (C2S) microservices landscape.
+Zuul uses *[Spring Cloud Ribbon](https://spring.io/guides/gs/client-side-load-balancing/)* to lookup available services and routes the external request to an appropriate service instance, facilitating Dynamic Routing and Load Balancing.

 ## Build